 Stone Mill is believed to have been used at least partly as a fulling mill from as early as 1602 (fulling is the cleansing of cloth, particularly wool, from oil, dirt and other impurities).
 Towards the end of the 18th century it was extensively developed for large scale cloth manufacture, making use of advances in water power and mechanical gears.

 In 1817 the Stone Mill was enlarged by adding a beam engine house at the north-end incorporating a 36 h.p. steam engine.

 In 1906 it was sold to Samuel Salter and Co. being used largely for storage until 1968, when machinery was again installed.
 It finally ceased operation as a cloth mill in 1982.

 There followed a series of extensive redevelopments including removal of the chimney formerly serving the beam engine, and removal of the lift shaft.
 Permission was granted for change of use to accomodate restaurant, retail and office uses.
 Access from the Shires Centre was provided by a new footbridge and covered canopy, and in 2001 plans were approved to form a Public House, and a Market Hall.
 It then became known as 'The Mill Shopping Centre', home to many small retailers.
 The 'Murphy's Rest' / 'Shires Tavern' public house never actually opened for business.

 Approaching the peak of the property boom in 2005, it was sold to an investment company which subsequently went into liquidation.
-In 2011 it was bought by its current owners, Giles UK Ltd, who are now establishing it as a destination for fitness and wellbeing services.
-Read more
+In 2011 it was bought by Giles UK Ltd, who established it as a centre for fitness, health and beauty services, before selling it on to its sister company, Giles Properties Ltd. Read more